lizharris90210/socialConnect/README.md

 - [Jackson Pearce](https://github.com/Jackson-Pearce)
 - [Hilary Lamb](https://github.com/hilarykathleen)

 This app is a project built for UNC Web Developer Bootcamp.
 Thanks to the teachers, TAs, tutors, and stackoverflow for the help and support.
+Special thanks to cheese and crackers.

 ## Useage